JamesParrott/Dockerfile_generator/README.md

 Dockerfile_generator provides a set of nested Jinja 2 templates, that are configurable (e.g. by JSON files), that match a required data structure, that describe the possible contents and purpose of the Dockerfile.
 The config files are reusable, and can refer to Jinja 2 sub-templates, e.g. that describe the best practise use of a particular package manager
-The raison d'etre is to allow multiple Dockerfiles to be generated from the same configuration, for parametric testing.
+This allows multiple Dockerfiles to be generated from the same configuration, for parametric testing.
 A configuration can determine which parameters to do something with on the command line (and which default command to use with unrecognised parameters).
-The order of the commands can be adjusted, e.g. to manage the use of Docker's Cache.
+The order of the commands can be adjusted, e.g. to manage the use of Docker's build cache.
 Parameters are most likely to be the names of packages to be installed with a package manager, but could be any arbitrary string, or none (the empty string), and Commands need not be 'RUN' Commands.
 Special commands that necessitate multi-stage Dockerfiles only when their param is provided, are also supported by referring to a Jinja 2 sub-template or a build script (e.g. .sh), for packages to be built from source.
 No effort is made to validate extra custom stages.
 So e.g. to guarantee compilation the user must tell Dockerfile_generator exactly what to do, either in the sub-template or build script, and refer to it against a parameter in their configuration.
 The outputs from Dockerfile_generator with the included config files, are inteded to reflect the best practise in writing Dockerfiles and pass linting by Hadolint (with some rules relaxed, described below).
 An image has been successfully built with Docker from each provided config file, for the Dockerfile generated from it when all supported parameters are provided.